-Bill Barr has been pursuing political goals furthering the Trump administration using the DOJ and fighting cannabis reform.
+Bill Barr has been pursuing political goals furthering the Trump administration using the DOJ and fighting pot reform.
 The House Judiciary Committee held a very contentious hearing Wednesday afternoon on the issue of Barr using the DOJ for political ends.

 Elias cited the MedMen and PharmaCann merger which was the first deal they specifically examined.
-The deal was ultimate so delayed it was called off.
+The deal was ultimately so delayed it was called off.
 Nine other mergers were investigated.
 No real issues were found since these companies did not compete against each other.
 At one point, an office handling specific of the investigation was so inundated due to orders from Bill Barr they had to get staff from another part of the DOJ to handle the request.

 “Cannabis is unpopular on the fifth floor,” Elias said, referring to Bill Barr’s office.

-He said he reported these issues to the Inspector General which is designed to deal with internal issues such as these.
+He said he reported these issues to the Inspector General, which is designed to deal with internal issues such as these.

-“I have undertaken whistle blower…activity because there is evidence our nation’s anti-trust nations are being abused,” Elias said.
+“I have undertaken whistleblower…activity because there is evidence our nation’s anti-trust nations are being abused,” Elias said.

 This is not the first-time anti-trust laws have been abused.
-In the past they were used against labor unions and similar organizations of workers banding together.
+In the past, they were used against labor unions and similar organizations of workers banding together.

-Bill Barr Actions as AG
+Bill Barr as U.S. Attorney General

-A couple witnesses cited Bill Barr intervening to get Trump’s political consultant Roger Stone a lighter jail sentence after it was found he was involved in the Trump scandals.
+A couple of witnesses cited Bill Barr intervening to get Trump’s political consultant Roger Stone a lighter jail sentence after it was found he was involved in the Trump scandals.
 Stone is a long-time dirty trickster.
 They said Bill Barr also sought to remove the U.S. Attorney of the Southern District of New York who wanted to address some of the issues in the Trump Administration.